Decorating Mason jars for Christmas is a fun creative craft activity that will keep you and your kids entertained for hours.

 1 (b).
 Mason Jar Lid Christmas Tree Decoration

 A fun and easy way to decorate Christmas jam jars.

-- Glass jar with lid (I’m using a jam glas jar)
+- glass jar with lid (I’m using a jam glass jar)

-Another easy way to decorate mason jars with Christmas trees is by using the lid.
+Another easy way to decorate mason jars with Christmas trees is by using a lid.